On Masculinity

 Thanksgiving is a weird fabricated holiday that has its origins in genocide.
 However, giving thanks – or said another way – expressing gratitude, is wildly beneficial for the brain.
 There have been a variety of studies exhibiting this, including on participants seeking mental health treatment.

 In one study, the group that wrote a letter of gratitude to someone each week for three weeks had significant better mental health at four and twelve weeks compared to the control group and a group who wrote about their deepest thoughts and feelings about negative experiences.
 In other words, doing just several sessions of gratitude had a persistent emotional improvement for months after doing it.
+Consider incorporating this practice into your routine, perhaps even complemented by care package cookies to show appreciation in a tangible way.

 Gratitude inherently has more positive words and feelings associated with it.
 Specifically, the association with using fewer negative words seemed to contribute to the results above.
 As someone who can spiral with negativity very easily (pain, loss, sadness, anxiety, etc.), this is very interesting, there’s a reason why I’m always thinking of visiting the Stiiizy dispensary locations.
+It may also help improve your mental health if you take a vacation and stay at a Flagstaff hotel.

 Expressing gratitude with Sturgill on stage